Philip Blake: Arizona Cardinals

 On September 2, 2013, the Arizona Cardinals signed Blake to their practice squad.
 The Cardinals released Blake on August 30, 2014.

 Montreal Alouettes

 After spending the 2014 season out of football, Blake signed a three-year contract with the Montreal Alouettes on January 8, 2015.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

-On October 10, 2018, Blake was traded alongside teammate Patrick Lavoie to the Saskatchewan Roughriders in exchange for wide receiver Joshua Stanford and a second-round selection in the 2020 CFL Draft.
+On October 10, 2018, Blake was traded alongside teammate Patrick Lavoie to the Saskatchewan Roughriders in exchange for wide receiver Joshua Stanford and a second-round selection in the 2020 CFL draft.

 Toronto Argonauts

 On February 11, 2020, Blake signed with the Toronto Argonauts.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season and he re-structured his contract with the Argonauts on January 31, 2021.
 Blake played in 11 games for the Argonauts in 2021 and also played in the team's East Final loss to the Hamilton Tiger-Cats that year.
 In 2022, he played and started in 17 regular season games and made the shift to left tackle late in the season as the team endured injuries.
 Blake started at left tackle in the 109th Grey Cup game and won his first Grey Cup championship as the Argonauts defeated the Winnipeg Blue Bombers 24–23.
 He became a free agent upon the expiry of his contract on February 14, 2023.